Free Checklist to Start Fortifying Your Confidence at Your Child’s ARD or IEP Meetings

 -LL, CA

-Hello and welcome to Refine Disabilities!
-I am a special education advocate, a former special education and dyslexia teacher, a mother of 7 (several have diagnosed ADHD), and grandmother of 5, of whom 3 are “on the spectrum.”
+Hello!
+I’m Donna- a non- attorney special education advocate in Houston, Texas.
+I’m a former special education and dyslexia teacher, a mother of 7 (several have diagnosed ADHD), and grandmother of 5, of whom 3 are “on the spectrum.”
 I have been diagnosed with muscular dystrophy and ADHD myself.I get you.You don’t need more paperwork.
-You need someone who understands you,how school systems actually work, and how to move through them without getting obliterated.I can help you:
+You need someone who understands you,how school systems actually work, and how to move through them without getting obliterated.I can help you:•Understand your education rights as a parent, special education processes, and procedural safeguards

 •Navigate administrative systems (school districts, agencies, mediations, due process hearings)